 Who needs to be able to sort categories of two products, for example?

 You can remove the sorting dropdown from your store with modifications to the code in your theme files.
 We’ll walk you through the steps the rest of the way in this post.
 Or you can use our Remove WooCommerce Features plugin and have everything handled for you instantly without editing any theme files.

 How to Hide the WooCommerce Sorting Dropdown with Code

 You’re going to need to add a few lines of code to your store to get rid of these sorting dropdowns.
 There is a wrong way and a right way to handle this.
-We’ll go through the right way so that you don’t inadvertantly break your entire site.
+We’ll go through the right way so that you don’t inadvertently break your entire site.

 Warning!
 Make a complete backup of your site first.
 When things go wrong you’ll need a pristine version of your site to restore.
 Never edit your site’s files directly on the live server.
 Do everything on your local machine first and upload them to your web host when you are ready.